 Stay informed

 Subscribe to our newsletter

-Exporting certified coffee to Europe requires a lot of hard work and knowledge.
-To help you prepare CBI provides a Market Potential study with a list of European countries that offer the most opportunities for export of certified coffee and it describes the trends that offer new opportunities.
-The Market Entry study on this page contains information about buyer requirements and certifications, main market segments and distribution channels as well as information about the competition.
+Exporting apples to Europe requires a lot of hard work and knowledge.
+To help you prepare CBI provides market information with trends which offer opportunities in the European market for exporting apples.
+From information about buyer requirements and certifications when exporting apples, to main market segments and distribution channels for exporting apples as well as information about the competition.

+Stay informed